 Jackie Gruber, Office of Human Rights and Conflict Management

 Joannie Halas (Co-chair), Faculty of Kinesiology and Recreation Management

 Bonnie Hallman, Clayton H. Riddell Faculty of Environment, Earth, and Resources

 Derek Kornelson, Community Health Science

 Brenda Lafreniere (Co-chair), ACCESS and Aboriginal Focus Programs

 Heather McRae, Faculty of Kinesiology and Recreation Management

-Peter Pomart (Co-chair), Asper School of Business, ABEP
+Peter Pomart, IH Asper School of Business, IBEP

 Cathy Rocke, Faculty of Social Work

 Chris Trott, St. John’s College and the Department of Native Studies